Sleep apnoea and orthodontics

 In some cases, early orthodontic treatment to expand the upper jaw and eliminate habits can help improve breathing patterns and reduce sleep apnoea risk.

 Orthodontists will work alongside the sleep physician and other specialists to ensure the best outcome for the patient.
-To book a consultation with a specialist orthodontist today, use the ASO’s ‘Find an Orthodontist’ online tool.
+To book a consultation with a specialist orthodontist today, use our ‘Find an Orthodontist’ online tool.